Pboonyavee/My-collection/README.md

-# Game for PC and labtop
+# Game for PC and laptop
 This is a game develop by me 2019

 https://bewaregame.firebaseapp.com/